faucetsdn/udmi/docs/udmis/local_docker.md

 See the [sample pubber output](pubber_output.md) for the beginning of what this run looks like.

 ```
-docker run --rm --net udminet --name pubber -v $(realpath $site_model):/root/site \
+docker run -d --rm --net udminet --name pubber -v $(realpath $site_model):/root/site \
     ghcr.io/faucetsdn/udmi:pubber-latest bin/pubber site/ //mqtt/udmis ${device_id} ${serial_no}
 ```

 ## Sequencer Tests

 Sequencer can be run directly as per normal too.
 See the [sample sequencer output](sequencer_output.md) for what the beginning of a successful run looks like.
-If using _pubber_ this will need to be run in a separate shell, and if so make sure to initialize the shell variables again!

 ```
 docker run --rm --net udminet --name sequencer -v $(realpath $site_model):/root/site \
     ghcr.io/faucetsdn/udmi:validator-latest bin/sequencer site/ //mqtt/udmis ${device_id} ${serial_no}